swlaschin/fsharpforfunandprofit.com/_posts/2012-04-20-correctness-exhaustive-pattern-matching.md

 ## Exhaustive pattern matching for edge cases ##

-Here’s some C# code that creates a list by averaging pairs of numbers from an input list:
+Here's some C# code that creates a list by averaging pairs of numbers from an input list:

 {% highlight csharp %}
 public IList<float> MovingAverages(IList<int> list)